Updated May, 2021

 Around 5.4 million people In the UK are currently diagnosed with asthma.
 About 8% of the population or one in every 12 adults and one in every 11 children.
-In this blog we will try and explain what asthma is and how it can be managed.
+It is a chronic and potentially fatal disease.
+Around 1500 people die every year in the UK as a result of asthma.
+In this blog we will explain what asthma is, how to recognise the signs and symptoms and how it can be treated in a first aid setting.
 Asthma can’t be cured, but its symptoms can be controlled.

 What is Asthma?

 Asthma is a condition in which your airways narrow due to swelling and produce extra mucus, causing coughing, wheezing and shortness of breath.